 Now, you may be thinking this is all fine and well, but you’re a service-based business that has nothing to do with eCommerce.
 However, 93% of consumers use Google to find local service businesses.
 So, every business needs a good online presence!

-Consumers have high expectations.
-Before you delve into paid advertising or social media marketing, you should have a robust, SEO-friendly website that clearly communicates your value and differentiates your business from competitors.
+Does SEO still work in a recession?
+Yes!
+Which means that before you delve into paid advertising or social media marketing, you should have a robust, SEO-friendly website that clearly communicates your value and differentiates your business from competitors.

 Having a great product or service is only part of what it takes to reach business success.
 You still have to do the hard work of building your brand which inspires consumer confidence and keeps existing customers coming back for more.